jomartin-999/spring-boot-for-vmware-gemfire/documentation/guides/getting-started.md

-Therefore, you must include Spring Boot Actuator on your Spring Boot application classpath when deploying to Pivotal Platform and using Pivotal Cloud Cache (PCC).
+Therefore, you must include Spring Boot Actuator on your Spring Boot application classpath when deploying to Tanzu Application Service and using [vmware-gemfire-name] for TAS.
 Again, the easiest way to do that is include the `org.springframework.geode:spring-geode-starter-actuator` dependency on your application classpath.

-Additionally, and specifically when deploying to *Pivotal Platform*, we will create a `manifest.yml` file containing details about the services our application requires at runtime to function properly up in the
+Additionally, and specifically when deploying to *Tanzu Application Service*, we will create a `manifest.yml` file containing details about the services our application requires at runtime to function properly up in the
 cloud: